What is Obsessive-Compulsive Disorder (OCD)?

 Symptoms & Features

 A thorough mental health diagnostic evaluation should be sought if you believe you have OCD.
-Symptoms of OCD include either obsessions and/or compulsions.
-Obsessions are recurrent and persistent thoughts, images, or impulses that are intrusive and cause anxiety; are not just excessive worry about real life problems; attempts are made to suppress or ignore the thoughts; and are recognized to be a product of one’s own thinking.
+Symptoms of OCD include either obsession and/or compulsions.
+Obsessions are recurrent and persistent thoughts, images, or impulses that are intrusive and cause anxiety; they are not just excessive worry about real-life problems; attempts are made to suppress or ignore the thoughts, and are recognized to be a product of one’s own thinking.
 Compulsions are repetitive behaviors that a person feels driven to perform in response to an obsession; the behavior or act is intended to somehow prevent or reduce the feared obsession.
 The obsessions and/or compulsions are recognized by the person to be irrational and unreasonable.
 The obsessions and/or compulsions are taking more than an hour a day.

 If you believe you might have OCD, you should get assessed by your physician or a mental health specialist to assist in making a diagnosis and figure out the best course of treatment.
 In addition, you can read about OCD and its treatment.
 You can join a support group, practice skills you learned in therapy, get support from family and friends, and practice relaxation techniques.

 If you are concerned you might have OCD, please call us now at 763-416-4167, or request an appointment on our website: WWW.IPC-MN.COM so we can help you determine if you are struggling with OCD and what the best course of action is for you.
 Life is too short to be unhappy.
 Find the peace of mind you deserve.